 The pain associated with Sever's can often be linked to periods of accelerated growth ("growth spurts"), and therefore pain is often felt intermittently over the period of development of the Calcaneus bone (several years).

 Other contributing factors are hard, flat surfaces (this can include very firm grass areas), inadequate footwear, tight calves, and inefficient foot structures/lower limb biomechanics (mainly overpronation - a foot that rolls inwards too much).
-Treatment for Sever's is more a case of managing the pain rather than "healing" it as such.
+Treatment for Sever's is really a case of managing the pain rather than "healing" it as such.
 This is because it is a "growing pain" which inevitably must run its course.
-The symptoms of Sever's can last anywhere from days to several years (although usually intermittent over this period).
+The symptoms of Sever's can last anywhere from days to several years (although usually they would be intermittent over this period).
 The pain and symptoms of Sever's, however, (even if debilitating), can be effectively managed and significantly reduced, if the contributing factors and causes are addressed and dealt with.

 A combination of all three will give the best chance of reducing the pain and inflammation as much as possible, while still allowing the sufferer to participate in sporting activities.

 With Heal My Heel you can do just that!

 Back of the heel

 Retrocalcaneal Bursitis/Subcutaneous Calcaneal Bursitis:

 Bursas are fluid filled cushioned sacs found all over the body where tendons insert into bone.
 They aid in a smoother gliding mechanism for the tendon and can become irritated by trauma or overuse.
 This causes inflammation and pain and is known as Bursitis.
 Heel Bursitis often occurs concurrently with Achilles Tendinitis/Tendinopathy.

 Retrocalcaneal Spur (Haglund's Deformity):

 A bone spur that forms over time on the back of the heel bone (as seen on X-Ray) and often occurring concurrently with a Subcutaneous Calcaneal Bursitis and Insertional Achilles Tendinopathy (forming the triad of symptoms known as Haglund's Deformity).
 The spur itself doesn't generally cause any pain as such, unless as a result of friction and pressure from footwear.

 bottom of the heel